 Users could play around with quite a few options, allowing for more than 6,000 unique combinations.

-Information collected from the car configurations determined which ad would be served to each user, and for those who completed a configuration, their customized vehicle was featured in the ad.
+Information collected from the car configurations determined which ad would be served to each user.

-This campaign yielded an average conversion rate that was four times higher than what Audi had experienced with traditional advertising methods.
+This campaign yielded an average conversion rate that was 4x higher than what Audi had experienced with traditional advertising methods.

 In an attempt to boost confidence in the airline after the horrific AirAsia crash in 2014, the brand launched a programmatic ad campaign on Facebook.

-The Facebook campaign generated a 30x return on investment and 20 per cent of viewers watched the video in its entirety.
+The Facebook campaign generated a 30x return on investment and 20% of viewers watched the video in its entirety.

-British shoe manufacturer, Boxfresh, was losing business to behemoths like Nike and adidas, so it decided to invest in a programmatic ad campaign on Facebook to try to re-establish the brand in Germany and the U.K.
+British shoe manufacturer, Boxfresh, was losing business to behemoths like Nike and Adidas.
+They invested into a programmatic ad campaign on Facebook to try to re-establish the brand in Germany and the U.K.

-In the U.K., these ads had a clickthrough rate that was 233 per cent higher than the Google benchmark, and ads in Germany had an 800 per cent higher clickthrough rate.
+In the U.K., these ads had a click-through rate that was 233% higher than the Google benchmark.
+The ads in Germany had an 800% higher click-through rate.

-They also generated 169 per cent higher conversion rates for SEO and PPC, and average order value grew by 20 per cent.
+In addition, they generated 169% higher conversion rates for SEO and PPC.
+The average order value grew by 20%.